a General review

 - AEA for European Commission DG for Environment – Support to the identification of potential risks for the environment and human health arising from hydrocarbons operations involving hydraulic fracturing in Europe [pdf] (August 2012)

 AEA group, a global sustainability consultancy, were contracted by EU Commission to carry out a study on the potential risks of fracking and to look at EU legislation relevant to fracking and gaps in the legislation.
-They come to the conclusion that there are several high risk areas associated with fracking, including risk of contamination of ground and surface water, land use and risk to biodiversity.
+They came to the conclusion that there are several high risk areas associated with fracking, including risk of contamination of ground and surface water, land use and risk to biodiversity.
 Several gaps in EU legislation are described and an overview is given on possible approaches to improving regulatory and industry practice.

 - Fact-Based Regulation for Environmental Protection in Shale Gas Development by The Energy Institute, The University of Texas at Austin (February 2012)